 It is pertinent to note that, out of the 72 Constitution Amendment Acts enacted since 1973 excluding the latest one, the Supreme Court has invoked the "basic structure" doctrine to strike down only seven of them-mostly in cases where the power of judicial review or the independence of the judiciary was threatened by a Constitutional amendment.
 While in six of these cases, only some parts of the Amendment Acts were struck down, the first time an entire Amendment Act was stuck down was the recent Constitution (99th Amendment) Act, 2015 relating to the replacement of the Collegium system by the National Judicial Appointments Commission.
 The Court has otherwise been loath to invalidate Constitutional amendments, especially those relating to reservations.
-For the legal challenge against the 103rd Amendment wafer-thin margin of 7 to 6 in "Kesavananda Bharati v.
-State of Kerala" (1973).
-As Justice H.R.Khanna put it, "The word 'amendment' postulates that the old Constitution survives without loss of its identity despite the changes, and continues even though it has been subjected to alterations.
-As a result of the amendment, the old Constitution cannot be destroyed or done away with; it is retained though in the amended form."
-The basic structure doctrine was reaffirmed in a series of subsequent judgments of the Supreme Court.
-It ensured a system of checks and balances between Parliament and Judiciary - while conceding to Parliament the power to amend the Constitution to a large extent, the Supreme Court reserved to itself the power of reviewing the amendment and striking it down if it violated the basic structure.
+For the legal challenge against the 103rd Amendment to succeed, one must therefore show that it has mangled the right to equality, which is part of the basic structure of the Constitution, beyond recognition.

+Supreme Court reserved to itself the power of reviewing the amendment and striking it down if it violated the basic structure.